PrathamChoreria/MITWPU_NT_Team-5_Intern_Currency/README.md

 4. Displayed the date on which the rate was highest with the actual rate and date on which the rate was lowest along with the rate.
 5. Displayed a UI screen to display all currencies along with the short code and description.
 6. Responsive Cursor which shows Date and value of currency.
+7. There is a slider which shows how we are viewing the data overall.

 **Technologies**